Classified information in the United States: Prosecution for disclosing classified information

 In the Pentagon Papers case, a classified study was published revealing that four administrations had misled the American public about their intentions in the Vietnam War, increasing the credibility gap.
 Tony Russo and Daniel Ellsberg were prosecuted under espionage law.
 The case prompted Harold Edgar & Benno C. Schmidt Jr. to write a review of espionage law in the 1973 Columbia Law Review.
 Their article was entitled "The Espionage Statutes and Publication of Defense Information".
 In it, they point out that espionage law does not criminalize classified information, only national defense information.
 They point out that Congress has repeatedly resisted or failed to make the disclosing of classified information illegal, in and of itself.
 Instead, Congress has strictly limited which sort of classified information is illegal, and under which specific circumstances it is illegal. i.e. in Congress specifically criminalized leaking cryptographic information that is classified, but when it passed the law it specifically stated the law did not criminalize disclosing other types of classified information.
 Another article that discusses the issue is by Jennifer Elsea of the Congressional Research Service.

 Responsible agencies

 Any agency designated by the President can originate classified information if it meets the content criteria.
 Each agency is responsible for safeguarding and declassifying its own documents.
-The National Archives and Records Administration (NARA) has custody of classified documents from defunct agencies, and also houses the National Declassification Center (since 2010) and Information Security Oversight Office.
+The National Archives and Records Administration (NARA) has custody of classified documents from defunct agencies, and houses the National Declassification Center (since 2010) and Information Security Oversight Office.
 The Interagency Security Classification Appeals Panel has representatives from the United States Department of State, United States Department of Justice; the National Archives, the Office of the Director of National Intelligence (DNI); the National Security Advisor (NSA); the Central Intelligence Agency (CIA); and Information Security Oversight Office.